 top of page

 Before and after photos seem to be everywhere.
 Can you think of the last time you saw one?
 Maybe from a family member or old friend that has recently lost some weight and they want to show off the difference.
 Or from gyms who use them to show how effective their programs are.
 Or even supplement companies that use them to show the difference their product can make in your life.
 There has been discourse on if before and after photos should be used at all.
-Today I am going to dip my toe into the arguments and give you a look at each side.

-Let’s start with the pros.
-For one they have become a normalized way to celebrate and show progress, they can be a great way to build confidence and momentum in people to keep up the hard work if there has been some visible change.
-These type of photos do a good job of getting all different body types out there and seen.
-On the business side of things, they work well for marketing purposes, and paired with client stories and statistics they can really inspire people to change and to maybe even buy the product.
+They have become a normalized way to celebrate and show progress, they can be a great way to build confidence and momentum in people to keep up the hard work if there has been some visible change.

-Here are a few alternate ways to measure progress
+Here are a few alternate ways to measure progress:

 • Circumference measurements